How to Create a Portfolio

 Reasons for Creating a Portfolio

 A portfolio does a few things, it a.) provides visual proof of your talents and contributions to potential employers, b.) helps you stand out from the competition – not everybody thinks to do one, and c.) allows you to market yourself professionally.

-Simply put, a strong portfolio allows employers to visually see what work and projects you’ve completed in a way that helps you stand out and look professional.
+Simply put, a strong portfolio allows employers to visually understand what work and projects you’ve completed in a way that helps you stand out and look professional.
 Afterall, a picture is worth a thousand words!

 What to Include

 You could include your sketches, engineering projects, graphics, diagrams, video clips, a modified resume, and/or writing samples.
-Think about your past courses, internships, extracurricular, personal projects, or anything that shows off the knowledge you’ve built during your time at Ohio State.
+Think about your past courses, internships, extracurricular, personal projects, or anything that shows off the relevant knowledge you’ve built during your time at Ohio State.
 Elaborate on those projects to tell the story of your problem and solution.

 Where to Start

 You can create your portfolio in PowerPoint and convert it into a .pdf, use a platform to host your portfolio, or create your own website.
 Some of the best resources to use at the start are sites like Squarespace, Wix, or Weebly.
 Take a look and decide which one works best for you!

 - Make sure your “homepage” introduces yourself and helps the reader understand a bit more about the person behind the projects.
 Don’t go into your life story, but think of it like your elevator pitch for your portfolio.

 - Have clearly defined and concise sections as employers may not be able to look at your portfolio for long.
 Whether it’s due to the scale or the result of the project, include the most relevant and best ones early.